bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 <p>I installed this Extension here called Atom One Light Theme.
 You can click on that,
-and currently it's disabled, but I can enable this theme.</p>
+and currently it&apos;s disabled, but I can enable this theme.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 118. color theme editor (77) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">